OWASP/www-policy/legal/bylaws.md

 ## ARTICLE V - ADVISORY BOARDS, COMMITTEES AND LOCAL CHAPTERS

-### SECTION 5.01
+### SECTION 5.01 Committees

 Establishment.
-The Board of Directors may, by resolution adopted by a majority of the Directors in office, establish one or more Advisory Boards or Committees.
-Committees will be held to the core purpose and core values as outlined in Sections 1.02 and 1.03.
-Committees will be structured according to the guidelines in Policy and Procedure.
+The Board of Directors may, by resolution adopted by a majority of the Directors in office, establish one or more Board sub-committees (e.g, fundraising, finance, audit, or executive), Advisory Boards, or Committees.
+These will be held to the core purpose and core values as outlined in Sections 1.02 and 1.03.
+Committees are formed and governed by the Committees Policy, and are limited the Charter's purpose and scope.
+As a Committee Charter might devolve powers currently held by the Board or the Foundation to the Committee, any such devolution to a Committee will require a 2/3rd majority vote.

 ### SECTION 5.02 Local Chapters